Michael-Elrod-dev/Claude-Interface/README.md

 - Use `/web on` to enable web search for current information
 - Web search and cache states are saved with each conversation
 - Use `/cleanup` to reset everything and start fresh
+- Use `/new projectname` to organize conversations with meaningful names
+- Toggle `ENABLE_STREAMING` to choose between real-time or complete responses

 ## Requirements